-Mental Health Care (St David's) Ltd is a private company, limited by shares, domiciled and incorporated in England and Wales.
-The address of its registered office and principal place of business is Alexander House, Highfield Park, Llandyrnog, Denbighshire, LL16 4LU.
-Company number 02717832.
+Mental Health Care (Clwyd) Limited is a private company limited by shares, incorporated in the United Kingdom and registered in England & Wales.
+The registered office is Alexander House, Highfield Park, Llandyrnog, Denbighshire, LL16 4LU.

-The Company's principal activity is the provision of hospital treatment for people with learning disabilities and challenging behaviour.
+The Company's principal activity is the provision of residential care for people with mental health conditions and challenging behaviour.